 We highly recommend staying near a central area for your 2 days in Seville.
 You will find tons of accommodation options here from budget to luxury hotels, resorts and Airbnb.

 Here are some of the top places we recommend for hotels in Seville.

 - It is a 3+ star hotel located near the central area.

-- The hotel was clean and the host was super helpful in suggesting us things to see in Seville, maps, etc. Free wifi was provided.
+- The hotel was clean and the host was super helpful in suggesting to us things to see in Seville, maps, etc. Free wifi was provided.
 No breakfast.